LennartBusch/SwiftLogLens/README.md

 SwiftUILogLens is a warpper around Swifts unified logging system.
 SwiftUILogLens allows the fetching and displaying of logs from the log store during runtime on device.

-The package is named SwifLogLens for better distinction from other packages.
+The package is named SwiftLogLens for better distinction from other packages.
 However, the packages uses in most cases the abbreviated version LogLens.

 ## Getting started
 To use LogLens you need to create an enum that conforms to the protocol LogCategory.